kristofvl/HedgeHog/README.md

 This will create a few Desktop shortcuts to scripts, that will be discussed later on.

 If you have a brand new HedgeHog, you will need to prepare your device, if not, just continue from section *Configure the HedgeHog*.
 The following instructions might also help, if there are other issues with the HedgeHog.
 You need to export the right image to the SD-Card.
-To do this, you need to find out, where the SD-Card is mounted (e.g. with *dmesg*):
+To do this, put the SD-Card into the SD-Card slot of your computer.
+Now you need to find out, where the SD-Card is mounted (e.g. with *dmesg*):

 	- dmesg
 	- cd ~/HedgeHog/HHG/dd_img/
 	- sudo dd if=dd.img of=/dev/<HedgeHog device>
 	- sync

-This will export the correct image to the SD-Card.
+Those commands will export the correct image to the SD-Card.
 After exporting the image, disconnect the SD-Card and reconnect it again.
 If it is named *HEDGHG*, the export was succesfull and you can put your SD-Card back into the HedgeHog, if not repeat last commands.

 Now you need to flash the latest firmware onto the HedgeHog with *MPLab*.
 Make sure to choose the correct hardware profile.